-During normal hemodynamic conditions, during inspiration, adequate cardiac, vascular function and adequate blood volume, certain changes in blood pressure occur.
-Keep in mind, when we measure blood pressure, we are assessing arterial pressures, not venous.
+During normal hemodynamic conditions, inspiration leads to decreased intrathoracic pressures.
+Changes that occur during these events, lead to changes in blood pressures.
+Keep in mind, when we measure non-invasive blood pressures, we are assessing arterial pressures, not venous.

-• Normally during exhalation and early inspiration, Cardiac Output (CO) decreases slightly, since the Left Ventricle (LV) does not have the adequate amount of space to expand for full capacity preload
+• Normally during exhalation and early inspiration, thoracic pressures increase (equializing with external pressures) and Cardiac Output (CO) decreases slightly, since the Left Ventricle (LV) does not have the adequate amount of space to expand for full capacity preload

 •This drop in blood pressure is normally < 10mmHg

 •The heart rate also increases as a compensatory mechanism, in an attempt to maintain normal Oxygen Delivery (DO2)

 In a short summary, this occurs due to: